 Annapurna Base Camp Trek Route

 The Annapurna Base Camp Trek starts at Syauli Bazar, a two-hour drive from Pokhara.
-Upon reaching Syauli Bazar, we will begin our trekking adventure.
+Upon reaching Syauli Bazar (Kly Danda), we will begin our trekking adventure.
 The trail initially follows a dirt road before leading to stone steps that climb up to Ghandruk.
 This village offers an unmatched atmosphere with stunning views of Annapurna South and Mt.
 Machhapuchhre (Fishtail).
 As we move further, we will follow a mountain trail that leads to Chhomrong, a vibrant settlement perched on a hill with incredible vistas of the Annapurna range.

-From Chhomrong, we will trek through small villages like Sinuwa, Bamboo, Dovan, Himalaya, and Deurali before reaching Machhapuchhre Base Camp (MBC).
-At MBC, located at 3,700 meters, we will enjoy breathtaking views of Mt.
-Machhapuchhre’s northern face.
 Continuing from MBC, the landscape becomes semi-alpine, and as we approach Annapurna Base Camp, we will be surrounded by towering peaks.
 Upon reaching ABC, we will witness the southern face of Annapurna.
-After exploring the beauty, we will follow the same trail and return to Syauli Bazar and Pokhara, finally ending our journey in Kathmandu Valley.
+After exploring the beauty, we will follow the same trail and return from Samrung to Syauli Bazar and Pokhara, finally ending our journey in Kathmandu Valley.

 Elevation of Annapurna Base Camp